Language Matters: A Reflection on the Critical Use of Language

 Introduction and Purpose

-The START ASD 365: Inclusion and Equity Every Day campaign was formed in the spring of 2021 in response to the need for greater intention regarding neurodiversity, inclusivity, equity, and acceptance of autistic individuals as part of our society.
+The START Autism 365: Inclusion and Equity Every Day campaign was formed in the spring of 2021 in response to the need for greater intention regarding neurodiversity, inclusivity, equity, and acceptance of autistic individuals as part of our society.
 START is committed to the ongoing provision of reliable resources that represent diverse perspectives in order to encourage conversations that move us toward authentic inclusivity.
 A key factor of this work is language.

 Language reflects our society and thus has the ability to reinforce inequitable practices and power structures (Broughton et al., 2021).